OUR TEAM

 You can apply via Handshake if you have an account, or you can submit a CV and Cover Letter to adminstaff@CNYLandTrust.org indicating which position you are applying for.

-Handshake Links:
+Handshake Link:

-Click Below for Full Job Descriptions:
+Click Below for a Full Job Description:

 Land Stewardship Interns (2 Positions Available for Summer 2026